ampproject/amp.dev/content/docs/guides/amp_story_best_practices.md

 [TOC]

-This document provides recommended practices that you should implement when creating an [AMP Story](/docs/reference/components/amp-story.html).
+This guide provides recommended practices that you should implement when creating an [AMP Story](/docs/reference/components/amp-story.html).

 ## Background color